Griffin Miers Attorneys Work to Resolve the Charges Against You in the Best Possible Manner. We’re Ready to Fight and Take Your Case to Trial.

 DRUG POSSESSION CHARGES IN TEXAS

-Charges for Possession can have serious consequences that need the attention of a criminal or theft defense attorney.
+Charges for Possession of marijuana and possession of a controlled substance can have serious consequences that need the attention of a Fort Worth criminal defense lawyer or theft defense attorney.
 Not only does the drug type, quantity, and intent factor in, sometimes the location does too (Did you know it is a felony to bring a controlled substance into a jail?).

 Griffin Miers, L.L.P. and Criminal Defense Attorneys Mitch Miers & Andrew Griffin have experience in drug possession cases and are ready to guide you and help with you case.
 Drug offenses (such as Possession of a Controlled Substance) are classified in Chapter 481 of the Texas Health and Safety Code.
 Numerous factors can determine the type of charge you are facing.